JukNavozn1k/GlebTube/README.md

 This is an example of how you may give instructions on setting up your project locally.
-To get a local copy up and running follow these simple example steps.
+To get a local copy up and running follow these steps.

 ### Installation

-_Below is an example of how you can instruct your audience on installing and setting up your app.
-This template doesn't rely on any external dependencies or services._
+_To execute the following commands, you need to install python and pip_

 1. Clone the repo
    ```sh